Hong Kong independence activist who sought U.S. protection is jailed for 3½ years

 “We often see the situation in China — it’s exactly why we do not want the place we live to become the same as China,” he said.

 While out on bail in October last year, Chung tried to seek asylum at the U.S. Consulate in Hong Kong.
 He was apprehended by several men before he could reach the consulate’s gates.
-It is rare, but not unprecedented, for the U.S. to grant noncitizens protection or asylum at its diplomatic compounds.
+It is rare, but not unprecedented, for the United States to grant noncitizens protection or asylum at its diplomatic compounds.
 He had been detained without bail since then.

 Prosecutors argued that Chung’s actions dating back as early as 2016 before the security law were enacted were relevant because he continued to violate the law after it took effect.
 They pointed to the manifesto of Studentlocalism, arguing that it expressed intent to “separate the country” and sold hoodies featuring the words “Hong Kong independence.”